nayanex/Cloud-Native-Application-Architecture/3. Observability/Lesson2 - Observability Tools/README.md

 * It is often bundled with Prometheus
 * Expandable with plugins

+### Why to use these tools in particular?

+They are recognized by the Cloud Native Computing Foundation (CNCF), which is an independent governing body that oversees the [Cloud Native ecosystem](https://landscape.cncf.io/).
+Rather than having one or two corporations dictate the ecosystem, the larger community can.
+Because of this, it has become the industry standard.
+Most of its products are recognized as being the gold standard for cloud computing in their respective spaces.
+Jaeger and Prometheus are considered graduated projects.
+They were donated by other companies and have gotten to a state where they can stand on their own.
+Grafana being a private company is a silver member.
+This means they are partnered with CNCF and they follow all of their standards and guidelines

 ### QUESTION 1 OF 2

 Below are the three tools we just discussed.
 Can you can match each of them tools with the most appropriate use case?